 garlic, ginger, thyme, onions, scotch bonnet pepper and curry powder.
 Slowly cooked until the

 meat is tender and the sauce is thick and creamy.

 In Jamaica, curry goat isn’t the ‘every Sunday’ type of dish.
 More expensive than chicken or cow

 meat.
 It’s reserved for special occasions such as weddings, parties, fun fairs, and funerals.

 Curry goat takes some time to cook, but this tasty dish is worth the wait.

 It is curry goat and not goat curry.
 Try not to say the latter when speaking with a Jamaican.

-Jamaicans are passionate about their culture, language and country.
+Jamaicans are passionate about their food, culture, language and country.

-We are full of spice and flavour like the curry dish and will quickly and passionately let you know when you are getting our culture incorrect.
+We are full of spice and flavour like this dish, and will passionately correct you in regards to our

-Other Caribbean countries say goat curry, but we all have our unique ways of expressing our culture.
+Other Caribbean countries say goat curry, but we all have unique ways of expressing our